LixinLi15678/pet-travel-passport/README.md

 - `npm run build` – Production build in `build/`.
 - `npm run deploy` – Publishes the `build/` folder to GitHub Pages via `gh-pages`.
 - The repository already ships with a `deploy.yml` GitHub Action badge (top of this README).
 Update `package.json#homepage` if you fork under a different user/org.

+## Admin Console (personal tooling)
+For my own testing I keep a standalone console (`public/admin-console.html`) that shares the same Firebase project.
+It lets me inspect `userProgress/files` and sync Auth accounts via `npm run sync-auth-users`.
+This tool isn’t required for the main workflow.
+(Lixin)

 ## Troubleshooting
 - **“Firebase configuration incomplete - using local storage fallback”** – Double-check `.env.local`.
 This warning is expected in offline demo mode.